 Dear Stefanie,

-Topiramate usually reduces the frequency of attacks rather than the intensity.
-Therefore, the need for acute medication often cannot be reduced with topiramate.
-For example, study data on the use of topiramate for chronic migraines show that the frequency of acute medication does not change even as a result of preventative treatment with topiramate.
-However, since you are at risk of developing a medication overuse headache, other preventative treatment should be considered.
-In addition, you should not only rely on preventive medication, but also make sufficient use of the various behavioral health therapy measures.
+Topiramate generally reduces the intensity of attacks rather than their frequency.
+Therefore, the need for acute medication is often not reduced by topiramate alone.
+For example, study data on the use of topiramate in chronic migraine show that the frequency of acute medication is not altered by preventive treatment with topiramate.
+However, since you are at risk of developing medication-overuse headache, other preventive treatments should be considered.
+Furthermore, you should not rely solely on preventive medication but also make sufficient use of the various behavioral medicine therapies available.

 Kind regards